Berat03/dusa_website/README.md

 - **Content**: Simplify fill with more context
 - **Backend**: Conntect Blog and Gallery backends to S3 buckets, will use Golang (good for backend's and also I like the language).

-Note to self - Do more frequent logs, and maybe concentrate on deep work > spreading too thin.
-Consider maybe an MVP?
 ![Development Log 2](./logs/log2.gif)